-The coloured dots indicate whether a person has tracked all hours she was supposed to work (green) on a given day or not (red).
+The colored dots indicate whether a person has tracked all hours she was supposed to work (green) on a given day or not (red).
 This is what every color means:

-- Light grey: The user has no hours scheduled for the day.
+Light gray: The user has no hours scheduled for the day.

-- Dark grey: The user has tracked hours on a day that he was supposed not to be working.
+Dark gray: The user has tracked hours on a day that he was supposed not to be working.

 Whenever a user is working on something or his timer is on you'll see his name blinking on a bright green color and if you go over the name a box will display what he is working on and when he started.

 Click on any dot of the board to display the work activity of the selected person and date.
 Edit or add missing time entries as required.

 Click on "Work Schedules" to manage your work schedules.

 Click on the Insights button to display a series of charts that visualize your time data.